Go-Go-Power-Rangers/slab-action/README.md

 1. When a new release is published on the repository, the workflow executes the `main.rb` script.
 The repository name and owner, as well as access tokens for both GitHub and Slab, are given as arguments.

-2. The ‘main.rb’ script will check whether or not a post exists with the current date as title.
+2. The `main.rb` script will check whether or not a post exists with the current date as title.

    1. If a post with the title does not exist, a new post is created with the current date as title and the information from the release notes as its     content.
 Following this, the post is inserted into a given topic.
 This is all done through the `create_post` function in the `slab.rb` script.